Not infrequently, when someone takes a look at my barefoot shoes, they will say:

 This is good news for those interested in barefoot-inspired (or “minimalist”) shoes, or even trying barefoot running.

-One of the things about walking or running naturally, the way our ancestors did, with a bit of protection (like you get from barefoot shoes), or even in bare feet, is that you engage the muscles of your foot in a way you don’t in “traditional” shoes.
-That’s because “normal” shoes have thick soles with lots of support that limits the movements of your feet.
+One benefit of walking or running naturally, the way our ancestors did, with a bit of protection (like you get from barefoot shoes), or even in bare feet, is that you engage the muscles of your foot in a way you don’t in “traditional” shoes.
+That’s because “normal” shoes have thick soles with lots of support and cushioning that limits the movements of your feet.
 Stiff arch support inserts limit motion even further.

 What happens to muscles that don’t move?
 They get weaker, as a study of the effects of orthotics on foot muscles demonstrated.